mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 Quit the server with CONTROL-C.
 ```

+When you start the web server,
+you will likely see a message
+about "unapplied migrations."
+We'll explore the migrations topic later,
+so don't worry about that message for now.

 If you copy and paste that URL
 into your browser,
 you should see a welcoming start page!
+Also,
+if you look back at your terminal,
+you'll find `"GET / HTTP/1.1"`.
+This message is showing that Django responded
+to an HTTP request.
+Neat!

 The other thing that we need is an "app."
 This is (perhaps confusingly) the name